Chainflow/oasis-mission-control/INSTRUCTIONS.md

 The default port that runs the InfluxDB HTTP service is :8086
 ```

-**Note :** If you want cusomize the configuration, edit `influxdb.conf` at `/etc/influxdb/influxdb.conf` and don't forget to restart the server after the changes.
+**Note :** If you would like to cusomize the configuration, edit `influxdb.conf` at `/etc/influxdb/influxdb.conf` and restart the server after saving the changes.
 You can find a sample 'influxdb.conf' [file here](https://github.com/jheyman/influxdb/blob/master/influxdb.conf).

 Start telegraf